Moonlighter/bennu/README.md

 Bennu Exercise 1
 What'sApp is one of the most popular instant message application in the world.
 Our objective is to analyze the history of a What'sApp messages between two people or in a group.

-In this exercise, you will write an application in your favorite programming language to run the analysis detailled in the requirements.
-Push the code to your github account which you will share with us.
-Please DO NOT push THE MESSAGE HISTORY FILE AND WITHOUT THE CONSOLE LOGS.
 Requirements:

 Download your messages history from whatsApp.
 Details on how to do can be found here